barnabashub/barnabashub.github.io/_posts/2024-05-23-my-actual-favourites.markdown

 Gevent is a coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev or libuv event loop.
 Gevent can handle thousands of connections simultaneously, making it ideal for building high-performance networked applications.

+## Markdown
+Markdown is a lightweight markup language with plain text formatting syntax.
+It’s often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+Markdown was created by John Gruber and Aaron Swartz in 2004 with the goal of allowing people “to write using an easy-to-read, easy-to-write plain text format, and optionally convert it to structurally valid XHTML (or HTML).”

 Stay tuned for in-depth tutorials, tips, and project ideas on these exciting technologies.
 Let's continue this tech journey together!